Consensys/doc.orion/docs/Tutorials/Migrating-from-Orion-to-Tessera.md

 ### Restart Services

-1. Start Besu and Tessera using the new Tessera config file and database.
+1. Start Besu and Tessera using the new Tessera configuration file and database.

 1. Verify the state on your Besu and Tessera nodes using `priv_debugGetStateRoot` and `priv_getTransactionCount`, it should be identical to the results from earlier.